• Skip to primary navigation

 Crispy Smashed Fingerling Potatoes {Oven Roasted}

-Super crispy on the outside, creamy on the inside, these oven roasted smashed fingerling potatoes are perfect for dinner, breakfast or anytime the craving for french fries hits!
+These oven roasted smashed fingerling potatoes are perfect for dinner, breakfast or anytime the craving for french fries hits!
+Super crispy on the outside, creamy on the inside, this smashed fingerling potatoes recipe makes the perfect side dish for any meal.

 Print Recipe Pin Recipe